 The bitter truth that most people face in their marriage is a trial separation.
 When someone hurts us, we usually have an instant and instinctive urge to respond and hurt them back.
 So here we are going to explain separation vs divorce pros and cons & the major pitfalls to avoid if you are separated but not divorced

-During the trial separation period, it is easy to play the blame game, and people often refuse to cooperate and become increasingly unrealistic with their demands to a spouse.
+During the trial separation period, it is easy to play the blame game, and people often refuse to cooperate and become increasingly unrealistic with their demands on a spouse.

 Many pitfalls can make this period difficult and even worse when our feelings are hurt.
 But what can we actually do?

 In this article, we are going to try to briefly explain about 7 painful pitfalls to avoid if you are separated but not divorced (separation vs divorce pros and cons) and many other different aspects involved in this that should educate you and give you a better insight.

 Is It Better To Separate Or Divorce?